MassiMapani/Eventlog/README.md

     Please run the following to check your version of Java is installed correctly
         ``` $ java -version
-            java version "1.8.0_121"
+            $ java version "1.8.0_121"
         ```

-- Gradle
+- Gradle 7.4
-- Git Bash would be recommended for windows
+- Git Bash is recommended not essential
+- Maven 3.3+ require JDK 1.7 and above
+- Some decent Java and gradle knowledge base is assumed

 ### Notes
 If your Operating system is windows 7 or later; please enable 'Developer Mode' in the following path: